Holographic phonons by gauge-axion coupling: Abstract

 \section{Abstract}

-In this paper, we show that the holographic homogeneous model can realize spontaneous breaking of translational symmetry by considering a special gauge-axion higher derivative term.
-The non-trivial real part and imaginary part of the stress tensor imply that the dual boundary system is a viscoelastic solid.
-By calculating quasi-normal modes and making a comparison with predictions from the elasticity theory, we verify the existence of (pseudo-)phonons in the transverse channel.
+In this paper, we show that a simple generalization of the holographic axion model can realize spontaneous breaking of translational symmetry by considering a special gauge-axion higher derivative term.
+The finite real part and imaginary part of the stress tensor imply that the dual boundary system is a viscoelastic solid.
+By calculating quasi-normal modes and making a comparison with predictions from the elasticity theory, we verify the existence of phonons and pseudo-phonons, where the latter is realized by introducing a weak explicit breaking of translational symmetry, in the transverse channel.
 Finally, we discuss how the phonon dynamics affects the charge transport.